berndporr/spin_unity_overtaking/README.md

 ## Prerequisites

 Tested and developed under Windows 10.
-It should also run on other platforms as long as `spin` is in the path but hasn't been tested.
+It should also run on other platforms as long as `spin` is in the path but this hasn't been tested.

  - Install Unity 2019.4.13: https://unity3d.com/get-unity/download/archive
  - Install Spin model checker (http://spinroot.com/spin/Man/README.html) and add it to the PATH variable, so that it could be reached using command "spin" from the command prompt/terminal.
 This is how Simulator invokes the model checking part.